public class Interpreter extends Object

 public static boolean isConstant(String string)

-This method is used to throw exceptions in stringToConstant()
+This method is used to throw exceptions in stringToConstant().

-- that is the constant.public static Constant stringToConstant(String string) throws RemoteException
+string - that is the constant.public static Constant stringToConstant(String string) throws RemoteException

-object.
+Constant object.
 The input

-- to be converted into the Constant
+string should be a constant.string - to be converted into the Constant object.Constant object representing the constant string

-- if the input does not correspond to a constant according to
+input.RemoteException - if the input does not correspond to a constant according to

-the method isConstant()
+the method isConstant().Constant,

-public static boolean isVariable(String string)
+isConstant(String)public static boolean isVariable(String string)

 This method is used to throw exceptions in

-- that is the variable.public static Variable stringToVariable(String string, HashMap<String,Variable> variables) throws RemoteException
+string - that is the variable.public static Variable stringToVariable(String string, HashMap<String,Variable> variables) throws RemoteException

-object.
+Variable object.
 The input

 string should be a variable.

-is used to pass the variables created to
+The variable variables is used to pass the variables created to

 the whole clause to avoid to create two different variables for the same

 one.
-Initialize it with null
+Initialize it with null or a brand new HashMap.

-- the variables already created to be reused if necessary and it
+string - to be converted into the Variable object.variables - the variables already created to be reused if necessary and it

-will be updated with the new created variables.Variable
+will be updated with the new created variables.Variable object representing the variable string

-- if the input does not correspond to a variable according to
+input.RemoteException - if the input does not correspond to a variable according to

-the method isVariable()
+the method isVariable().Variable,

-public static boolean isSimpleSentence(String string)
+isVariable(String)public static boolean isSimpleSentence(String string)

-isConstant()
+isConstant() and

 See a Prolog documentation for more information about Prolog predicate.